poetic/rest-rap/README.md

 npm install --save-dev rest-rap
 ```

 That's it!
-Your API is not found at /api
+Your API is now available at /api

 #### Express App
 ```sh